kaifishr/RocketLander/README.md

 # RocketBooster ✨🚀✨

-TL;DR: Simulation environment for learning propulsive landing of an orbital rocket booster.
+TL;DR: *RocketBooster* is a simple training environment equipped with optimization algorithms such as reinforcement learning, genetic optimization, and simulated annealing to learn to propulsively land an orbital rocket booster.

 ## Introduction